AmynaSec-Research-Labs/Trilokya/README.md

 # Trilokya OS

-## Powering Hardware, Radio, Web, and IoT Security Assessments
+## Powering Atutomotive, IoT, ICS and Telco security assessment

 **Trilokya OS** is a security-focused operating system designed for penetration testers, security researchers, and ethical hackers specializing in:
 - Hardware Security